Republic of Texas (group): History

 The movement split into three factions in 1996, one led by McLaren, one by David Johnson and Jesse Enloe, and the third by Archie Lowe and Daniel Miller.
 In 1997, McLaren and his followers kidnapped Joe and Margaret Ann Rowe, held them hostage at the Davis Mountain Resort, and demanded the release of a movement member in exchange for the release of the Rowes.
 McLaren's wife, Evelyn, convinced him to surrender peacefully after a week-long standoff with police and Texas Rangers.
 McLaren and four other Republic of Texas members were sent to prison.
 Two other members of the group, Richard F. Keyes III and Mike Matson managed to slip away.
 Matson was shot dead by Texas Rangers two days later, while Keyes surrendered to the authorities on September 19.
 In June 1998, Keyes was convicted of burglary with intent to commit aggravated assault and sentenced to 90 years in prison.
-This effectively destroyed the McLaren faction, and the Johnson-Enloe faction was discredited after two of its members, Jack Abbot Grebe Jr. and Johnie Wise, were convicted in 1998 of threatening to assassinate several government officials, including President Bill Clinton.
+This effectively destroyed the McLaren faction, and the Johnson-Enloe faction was discredited after two of its members, Jack Abbot Grebe Jr. and Johnnie Wise, were convicted in 1998 of threatening to assassinate several government officials, including President Bill Clinton.
+The two men were each sentenced to 24 years in prison.

-In a case involving Richard McLaren and his wife Evelyn as plaintiffs, a United States District Court in the District of Columbia ruled, on April 30, 1998: "Despite plaintiffs' argument ..... [i]n 1845, Texas became the 28th state of the United States of America.
+In a case involving Richard McLaren and his wife Evelyn as plaintiffs, a United States District Court in the District of Columbia ruled on April 30, 1998: "Despite plaintiffs' argument ..... [i]n 1845, Texas became the 28th state of the United States of America.
 The Republic of Texas no longer exists."

 In 2003, what remained of the organized movement consolidated into one dominant group recognizing an "interim" government (which replaced the "provisional" government), headed by Daniel Miller.
 This interim government claimed authority from the original proclamations of 1995 and set up a headquarters in the town of Overton, Texas.
 The movement split again over legal arguments, resulting in the current state of affairs.
 Most of the original personalities of the movement have disappeared from public view.
 The organization's finances have come from donations and the sale of some items such as a Republic of Texas passport.
 The Republic of Texas headquarters in Overton burned down on August 31, 2005; one person was moderately injured.

 In January 2004, a man in jail in Aspen, Colorado claimed that the state of Colorado had no jurisdiction to extradite him to California on a probation warrant, on the grounds that he was a citizen of the Republic of Texas.
 He said that the sliver of land which contains Aspen was a part of the original Republic of Texas and, as such, he was not a citizen of the United States.
 His claim was rejected by the courts.

 In 2010 the group was referenced in U.S. Army War College paper entitled "War: Will, Action and Resources", the paper expanded the definition of war to include non-state actors.